seesamjagan/its-cake-party/README.md

 ## 📄 License

-This project is created for The Bake Bar bakery.
+This project is created for Its Cake Party bakery.
 All rights reserved.

 ---

-Built with ❤️ for The Bake Bar
+Built with ❤️ for Its Cake Party